Skip Navigation

 Battani K, Crall J, FIscher D, Goodman H, Holt, K. 2024.
 Integrating oral health care and primary care: Five successful, long-standing programs providing care for the maternal and child health population.
 Washington, DC: National Maternal and Child Oral Health Resource Center, 40 pp.

 Annotation: This report spotlights five programs focused on integrating oral health care into primary care serving the maternal and child health population.
-Spotlights include a program overview; a description of the program’s inception and early years; information about funding, notable strengths, notable evaluation activities, and evaluation methodology; select evaluation findings; and resources to learn more about evaluation.
-The report also describes key elements for program success and challenges common across all programs that support or limit program success.
+Each spotlight includes an overview of the program; a description of its inception and early years; information about funding, notable strengths, notable evaluation activities, and evaluation methodology; select evaluation findings; and resources to learn more about evaluation.
+The report also describes key elements for individual program success and the challenges common across all programs that limit program success.
 Stand-alone spotlights of each program are also available.
+[Funded by the Maternal and Child Health Bureau]

 Keywords: Evaluation, Infants, Oral health, Pregnant women, Primary care, Service integration, Young children